tewhatuora/nems-documentation/docs/Event Design/02-Enrolment-Event-Technical.md

 ﻿---
-title: "Enrollment Event Technical Design"
+title: "Enrolment Event Technical Design"
 ---

 This a technical design document for the NEMS enrolment event.
 The target audiences are those working on enrolment publisher applications, enrolment subscriber applications, and NEMS implementation of enrolment events.